Neha-081/movieCompare-js/README.md

 ## Check it out
-This project has been deployed online.
+This project has been deployed online - https://movie-fight-app12.netlify.app/

 ## Contact
 Feel free to reach me ->